 The fair value for publicly traded instruments is determined using quoted market prices, and the fair value for non-publicly traded instruments is based upon composite pricing from a variety of sources, including market leading data providers, market makers and leading brokerage firms.
-Substantially all of the inputs used to determine the fair value of our debt are classified as Level 2 inputs within the fair value hierarchy from ASC 820, except Intelsat Luxembourg's 8.125% Senior Notes due 2023 and 12.5% Senior Notes due 2024, the inputs for which are classified as Level 3.
+Substantially all of the inputs used to determine the fair value of our debt are classified as Level 2 inputs within the fair value hierarchy from ASC 820.

-Required principal repayments of debt over the next five years and thereafter as of December 31, 2022 were as follows (in thousands):
+Required principal repayments of debt over the next five years and thereafter as of December 31, 2023 consists solely of the \$3.0 billion principal associated with the 2030 Jackson Secured Notes (as defined below), which is due March 2030.